cyberark/conjur/README.md

 Some operations require storage and management of encrypted data.
 For example:

-* users and Hosts can have associated API keys, which are stored encrypted in the database
+* Roles can have associated API keys, which are stored encrypted in the database
 * the `authenticate` function issues a signed JSON token; the signing key is a 2048 bit RSA key which is stored encrypted in the database